RealVNF/DeepCoord/README.md

   -v, --verbose                Set console logger level to debug.
 (Default is
                                INFO)
   -b, --best                   Test the best of the trained agents so far.
-  -e, --test-episodes INTEGER  Set the number of testing episodes -ss, --sim-seed INTEGER      Set the simulator seed -gs, --gen-scenario PATH     Diff. sim config file for additional scenario
+  -ss, --sim-seed INTEGER      Set the simulator seed -gs, --gen-scenario PATH     Diff. sim config file for additional scenario
                                test